-In the LNG shipping spot market, TFDE headline rates, as reported by Clarksons, averaged \$70,000 per day in 2019, a 23% decrease year-on-year.
-Low gas prices during much of 2019 limited the arbitrage opportunity for transporting LNG between the Atlantic and Pacific basins.
-However, the market balance tightened in the fourth quarter of 2019, as evidenced by the sharp increase in TFDE headline rates to an annual peak of \$140,000 per day in November, following a marked decrease in spot ship availability.
-According to Poten, 57 term charters between six months and seven years were reported in 2019, a decrease of 22% over 2018, of which 25 were for TFDE vessels and 12 were for Steam vessels.
+In the LNG shipping spot market, TFDE headline rates, as reported by Clarksons, averaged \$59,000 per day in 2020, a 16% decrease year-on-year.
+Low gas prices during much of 2020 limited the arbitrage opportunity for transporting LNG between the Atlantic and Pacific basins, particularly in the first 9 months of the year.
+However, the market balance tightened in the fourth quarter of 2020, as evidenced by the sharp increase in TFDE headline rates to an annual peak of \$145,000 per day in December, following a marked decrease in spot ship availability.
+According to Poten, 54 term charters between 12 months and seven years were reported in 2020, a decrease of 14% over 2019, of which 24 were for TFDE vessels and 13 were for Steam vessels.
 The term charter market for Steam vessels continues to be significantly less liquid than that for TFDEs.

-Headline spot TFDE rates have fallen significantly from the peaks of the fourth quarter of 2019, with Clarksons currently assessing headline spot rates for TFDE and Steam LNG carriers at \$37,500 per day and \$29,000 per day, respectively.
-Expected continued growth in LNG supply may support LNG vessel demand in the second half of 2020 and into early 2021.
-However, the very weak current prices and forward curves for natural gas in the key markets of North Asia and Europe could result in shorter average voyage distances and lower shipping requirements.
-The recent COVID-19 virus outbreak has also introduced uncertainty regarding near term demand for LNG, particularly in China.
+Clarksons assesses headline spot rates for TFDE and Steam LNG carriers at \$46,500 per day and \$30,000 per day, respectively as of February 19, 2021.
+The COVID-19 pandemic continues to create uncertainty regarding near-term demand for LNG.
 In addition, spot rates may be prone to further periods of seasonality and volatility similar to those seen in recent years.
-Accordingly, there is no guarantee that LNG shipping spot rates will stay at or near current levels or return to the levels experienced in the fourth quarters of 2018 and 2019, which could harm our business, financial condition, results of operations and cash flows, including cash available for dividends to our shareholders.
+Accordingly, there is no guarantee that LNG shipping spot rates will stay at or near current levels or return to the levels experienced in the fourth quarters of the last three years, which could harm our business, financial condition, results of operations and cash flows, including cash available for distributions to unitholders.

 Delays to the start-up, or unexpected downtime, of LNG supply projects or significant further orders of new LNG carriers may weaken the supply/demand balance for LNG shipping.
-Reduced demand for LNG or LNG shipping, or any reduction or limitation in LNG production capacity, or significant increases in LNG shipping capacity, could have a material adverse effect on our ability to secure future time charters at attractive rates and durations for new ships we may order or acquire, or upon expiration or early termination of our current charter arrangements, which could harm our business, financial condition, results of operations and cash flows, including cash available for dividends to our shareholders, as well as our ability to meet certain of our debt covenants.
+Reduced demand for LNG or LNG shipping, or any reduction or limitation in LNG production capacity, or significant increases in LNG shipping capacity, could have a material adverse effect on our ability to secure future time charters at attractive rates and durations for new ships we may order or acquire, or upon expiration or early termination of our current charter arrangements, which could harm our business, financial condition, results of operations and cash flows, including cash available for distributions to unitholders, as well as our ability to meet certain of our debt covenants.
 A sustained decline in charter rates could also adversely affect the market value of our ships, on which certain of the ratios and financial covenants with which we are required to comply are based.